Ethylenediamine

-Ethylenediamine (abbreviated as en when a ligand) is the organic compound with the formula C_{2}H_{4}(NH_{2})_{2}.
+Ethylenediamine (abbreviated as en when a ligand) is the organic compound with the formula C2H4(NH2)2.
 This colorless liquid with an ammonia-like odor is a basic amine.
 It is a widely used building block in chemical synthesis, with approximately 500,000 tonnes produced in 1998.
 Ethylenediamine is the first member of the so-called polyethylene amines.

 Synthesis

 Ethylenediamine is produced industrially by treating 1,2-dichloroethane with ammonia under pressure at 180 °C in an aqueous medium (EDC process):

 In this reaction hydrogen chloride is generated, which forms a salt with the amine.
 The amine is liberated by addition of sodium hydroxide and can then be recovered by fractional distillation.
 Diethylenetriamine (DETA) and triethylenetetramine (TETA) are formed as by-products.

 Another industrial route to ethylenediamine involves the reaction of ethanolamine and ammonia:

 This process involves passing the gaseous reactants over a bed of nickel heterogeneous catalysts.

 It can be prepared in the lab by the reaction of either ethylene glycol or ethanolamine and urea, followed by decarboxylation of the ethyleneurea intermediate.

 Ethylenediamine can be purified by treatment with sodium hydroxide to remove water followed by distillation.